nbtrieu/zymo-landing-page/README.md

 ## Usage

 To use this application, open this link: [https://nbtrieu.github.io/zymo-landing-page/](https://nbtrieu.github.io/zymo-landing-page/).
-Then scroll or click on the Inquire Now button to go straight to the contact form.
+Then, scroll or click on the Inquire Now button to go straight to the contact form.
+At the form, fill out first name, last name, company, role and any additional comments, and click Submit.

 ![Header](./src/assets/header.png)